sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/integrable.rst

 then the integrable highest weight representations are just the irreducible finite-dimensional ones.
-For a general Kac-Moody Lie algebra the integrable highest weight representations are the analogs of the finite-dimensional ones, discussed in :file:`weyl_character_ring`, and their theory has many aspects in common with the finite-dimensional representations of finite-dimensional simple Lie algebras, such as the parametrization by dominant weights, and
+For a general Kac-Moody Lie algebra the integrable highest weight representations are the analogs of the finite-dimensional ones, that is, with :class:`WeylCharacterRing` elements.
+Their theory has many aspects in common with the finite-dimensional representations of finite-dimensional simple Lie algebras, such as the parametrization by dominant weights, and